The definitive guide to WordPress website maintenance

 Test the loading times of your website

 We all know that optimizing a website is beneficial for both SEO and user experience.
 And we pay a lot of attention to this before publishing a web page.
-But what about afterwards?
+But what about afterward?

 Well, we should continue to do so.
 Content changes, updates, or the installation of new plugins can affect optimization, which is why it’s important to monitor loading times periodically.